datastax/csharp-driver/doc/features/README.md

 # Features

-The DataStax C# Driver for Apache Cassandra is feature-rich and highly tunable Node.js client library for Apache Cassandra (1.2+) using exclusively Cassandra's binary protocol and Cassandra Query Language v3.
+The DataStax C# Driver for Apache Cassandra is feature-rich and highly tunable C# client library for Apache Cassandra (1.2+) using exclusively Cassandra's binary protocol and Cassandra Query Language v3.

 ## Usage